netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 Netdata comes with built-in and pre-configured support for monitoring both HDFS and Zookeeper.

 This tutorial assumes you have a Hadoop cluster, with HDFS and Zookeeper, running already.
-If you don't, please follow the [official Hadoop instructions](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html) or an alternative, like the guide available from
+If you don't, follow the [official Hadoop instructions](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html) or an alternative, like the guide available from